Amazon is constantly coming up with new - sometimes odd, sometimes innovative - ways to get you to buy stuff on its site.

 Remember the Echo Look?
 It's one of Amazon's lesser-known Echo devices.
 Its sole purpose is to suggest new clothes for you to buy.
 It uses a "Style Check service" that combines machine learning algorithms with advice from "fashion specialists" to give you style advice.
 The Echo Look never really went anywhere, but that isn't stopping Amazon from releasing another new tool designed to get you to buy clothes it recommends.

 Using deep-learning technology, StyleSnap can tell the difference between, say, a flare dress or a slip dress.
 It can also detect colours and patterns.
-The feature, which Amazon told us is now live in the Alexa app for iOS and Android, will also consider things like brand, price, and customer reviews.
+The feature, which lives in the Amazon app for iOS and Android, will also consider things like brand, price, and customer reviews.